hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 The default port for JupyterLab is 8888, but only one user can use this at a time.

 To avoid the need for modifying the following procedure again and again, we suggest to (once) select a unique number (between 2000 and 65000).
 And then following commands can be hopefully reused without modification.
-The port needs to be specified while establishing the connection to Ubelix and while launching JupyterLab.
+The port needs to be specified while establishing the connection to UBELIX and while launching JupyterLab.
 In the following we use the port number 15051 (**please select another number**).

 ## Setup SSH with port forwarding

-First, the port forwarding needs to be enabled between your local machine and Ubelix.
-Therewith a local port will be connected to the remote port on Ubelix.
+First, the port forwarding needs to be enabled between your local machine and UBELIX.
+Therewith a local port will be connected to the remote port on UBELIX.
 For simplicity, we kept both numbers the same (here 15051).
 This can be specified on the command line in the terminal or using the MobaXterm GUI.

 ## SSH with port forwarding